Goal Setting for Neurodivergent Individuals

 Anxiety

-Executive dysfunction can impact multiple areas of functioning, including motivation, self-control, awareness of oneself and others, memory, emotions, and problem-solving.
 We can all struggle with executive dysfunction, but this is more common in neurodivergent individuals than in neurotypicals.
+So goals that rely on “just do it” will fail ND brains by design.

-Setting goals can be challenging for neurodivergent individuals due to a diverse range of traits, including:
+Setting goals can be challenging for neurodivergent individuals due to:

-Impulsivity: Difficulty in controlling impulses can lead to setting unrealistic or unachievable goals.
+Impulsivity: Difficulty controlling impulses can lead to unrealistic or unachievable goals.

 Attention Difficulties: Challenges with sustaining attention can make it hard to follow through on long-term goals.